jrcastillo-dev/MyPersonalWebsite/README.md

 * Tablet
 * Mobile devices

-## JavaScript
-JavaScript is used to add interactivity to the webpage, particularly the button that displays a welcome message.

 ## How to Run
 1. Download or clone the repository.
 2. Open the project folder.